Skip to content

 Common STL Patterns

-In the previous three chapters, we covered vector, associative containers, and the algorithm library, diving deep into each domain.
-But in real-world code, the questions are rarely "how do I use this container" or "how do I call this algorithm."
-Instead, they are "which container should I choose," "why is my program so slow," and "did I just hit iterator invalidation again."
-These are cross-cutting concerns that require a systematic perspective.
+In the previous three chapters, we covered sequence containers, associative containers, and the algorithm library respectively, diving deep into each specific domain.
+However, in actual coding, the problem is often not "how do I use this container" or "how do I call that algorithm," but rather "which container should I choose," "why is my program running so slow," or "why did I hit an iterator invalidation pitfall again."
+These are comprehensive issues that span across containers and algorithms, requiring a systematic perspective to address.

-In this chapter, we connect the dots from the previous chapters.
-We start with the most frequent decision: which container to use for a given scenario.
-Next, we walk through the most common STL pitfalls.
-Then, we cover essential performance fundamentals.
-Finally, we tie container selection, algorithm pairing, and pitfall avoidance together in a comprehensive practical example.
-After this chapter, your understanding of the STL will level up from "knowing how to use it" to "knowing how to use it right."
+In this chapter, we will connect these scattered pieces of knowledge.
+We will first clarify the high-frequency decision problem of "which container to use for which scenario," then review the most common pitfalls in STL usage, discuss performance-related basics, and finally tie everything together—container selection, algorithm combination, and defensive programming—into a comprehensive practical example.
+By the end of this chapter, your understanding of STL will upgrade from "knowing how to use it" to "knowing how to use it right."

 Learning Objectives